TeletalkHQ/teletalk-server/README.md

 - JWT_MAIN_SECRET for jwt main secret
 - JWT_SIGN_IN_SECRET for verification secret
-- MONGO_URL_PRODUCTION for your mongoDB database address
+- MONGO_URL for your mongoDB database address

 3. Build production app: